open-component-model/ocm/docs/reference/ocm_download_artifacts.md

 ### Description

-Download artifacts from an OCI registry.
+Download artifacts.
 The result is stored in artifact set format, without the repository part

 The files are named according to the artifact repository name.